Hell Within

-Hell Within is an American metalcore band formed in Lowell, Massachusetts, in 1998.
+Hell Within was an American metalcore band formed in Lowell, Massachusetts, in 1998.
 After recording two albums as Twytch, the band changed their name to Hell Within and released Asylum of the Human Predator through Lifeforce Records in 2005.
 After extensive touring across the United States and lineup changes, the band released Shadows of Vanity in 2007.
 Hell Within released God Grant Me Vengeance in 2010 and was previously signed to Thorp Records.
+They disbanded in 2011 and reunited for a one-off show in 2015.

 History

 1998–2003

 Hell Within began when vocalist Matt McChesney joined the band Twytch in 2002.

 2003–2005

 At this time, European metal label Lifeforce Records was seeking to sign bands under their new American branch.
 After much regional success, Twytch's album Hatred found its way into the hands of Lifeforce German rep Stefan Ludicke, who offered the band a recording contract.

 By now, the band had outgrown the name Twytch and wanted something more original and heavy-sounding.
 They agreed on the name Hell Within.
 In an interview with Decibel Magazine, the band discusses what led to the name change.

 In April 2005, Hell Within's first worldwide release, Asylum of the Human Predator, was delivered.
 First print editions contained a DVD of behind-the-scenes video of the band on tour.
-These have sold out, are now sought-after by collectors.
+These have sold out, are now sought after by collectors.

 The album's lead single was "Bleeding Me Black."
 An accompanying music video was produced by Ian McFarland of Killswitch Productions.

 On July 22, 2005, the opening track from Asylum of the Human Predator, "Godspeed to Your Deathbed," reached No. 1 on the Comcast Music Choice network, beating out such bands as Nevermore, As I Lay Dying and A Life Once Lost.

 In the fall of 2005, Hell Within embarked on the International Extreme Music Festival tour with bands such as Nightrage, Atrocity, Leaves' Eyes, Lilitu, Manntis and God Dethroned.
 During the tour Hell Within played to audiences all across North America in places such as the legendary CBGB in New York City.